-Ghosting the Castle is a project by the artist Nicky Bird.
-The project focuses on layered histories and issues related to Helmsdale’s medieval castle and the A9 bridge which replaced it, exploring them through Timespan’s Archive and by collecting memories and knowledge of the site.
+Ghosting the Castle was a project by the artist Nicky Bird, commissioned by and produced in collaboration with Timespan.
+It focused on the layered histories and issues related to Helmsdale’s medieval castle and the A9 bridge which replaced it.
+These were investigated through the archives of Timespan, National Records of Scotland and Historic Environment Scotland, alongside collected memories and knowledge of the site.

-The project will develop through a series of research trips throughout the spring and summer of 2017, and will culminate in a site-specific public event in September 2017.
-Each research visit approaches the site from a different perspective, and invites different people to share their particular memories, knowledge, and experience, building a multi-layered and multi-voiced understanding of the site’s histories.
+Also central to the development of the project were the people Bird met and the conversations she shared with them during her trips to Helmsdale.
+Each research visit approached the site from a different perspective, and invited different people to share their particular memories, knowledge, and experience, building a multi-layered and multi-voiced understanding of the site’s histories.

 A Short History of Helmsdale’s Medieval Castle